Mobile Banking FAQs

 If you believe you did not receive an alert phone call or email, click or tap Messages in the Menu to check for the alert.
 If the alert does not appear in the Inbox, confirm that the alert is enabled.
 If the alert is enabled and you still believe you didn’t receive an alert, contact us for assistance.

-Note: Email, phone and text message alerts are a convenience and should not be used to manage critical account details or appointments.
+Email, phone and text message alerts are a convenience and should not be used to manage critical account details or appointments.
 Due to the nature of the email, phone or test message networks, these networks cannot be 100% reliable delivery channels.
-Secure messages within our system are very reliable, since they are contained entirely within the banking system.
+Live Chat within Online and Mobile Banking is very reliable and secure since it is contained entirely within the banking system.

 Are security alerts real time?